 Archives of the Philadelphia Museum of ArtAppointments required Hours: 1:00 p.m. - 4:00 p.m., Tuesday through Friday (excluding holidays)

-ProcedureThe Philadelphia Museum of Art is pleased to make made its archival collections available to researchers, but requests their full cooperation in adhering to the following guidelines:
+ProcedureThe Philadelphia Museum of Art is pleased to make its archival collections available to researchers, but requests their full cooperation in adhering to the following guidelines:

-- Personal belongings such as coats, briefcases, handbags, etc. should not be placed on the research table; items used for research (i.e. pencils, paper, lap-top computers) are allowed.
+- Personal belongings such as coats, briefcases, handbags, etc., should not be placed on the research table; items used for research (i.e. pencils, paper, laptop computers) are allowed.

 - The Archivist will conduct a brief reference interview with the researcher, to determine areas of interest, possible search strategies, and a time frame for research.

 - Researchers should consult relevant finding aids to better acquaint themselves with the scope and content of the records they wish to access.

 - Materials in the Museum’s Archives do not circulate, and can only be used in the reading room with Library & Archives staff present.
 Staff will remove and return all materials to storage areas for patrons.